ietf-wg-cellar/flac-specification/flac.md

 `u(32)`   | The length of the picture data in bytes.
 `u(n*8)`  | The binary picture data.

 The height, width, color depth and 'number of colors' fields are for informational purposes only.
 Applications MUST NOT use them in decoding the picture or deciding how to display it, but MAY use them to decide to process a block or not (e.g. when selecting between different pictures blocks) and MAY show them to the user.
-In case a picture has no concept for any of these fields (e.g. vector images may not have a height or width in pixels) or the content of any field is unknown, the affected fields MUST be set to zero.
+If a picture has no concept for any of these fields (e.g. vector images may not have a height or width in pixels) or the content of any field is unknown, the affected fields MUST be set to zero.

 The following table contains all defined picture types.
-Values other than those listed in the table are reserved and SHOULD NOT be used.
+Values other than those listed in the table are reserved.
 There MAY only be one each of picture type 1 and 2 in a file.
 In general practice, many FLAC playback devices and software display the contents of a picture metadata block with picture type 3 (front cover) during playback, if present.

 Value | Picture type
 :-----|:-----------